Tankless vs. Tank Water Heaters: 2026 Compariosn Guide

 - Solution: Standard Tank (Gas or Electric).

 - Why: Tankless units die early if ignored.
-Tanks are robust and simple.
+Tanks are reliable and simple.

 Scenario D: The "Vacation Cabin"